ChenzhiNi315/lab4.LiUgroupwork/README.md

 [![R-CMD-check](https://github.com/ChenzhiNi315/lab4.LiUgroupwork/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ChenzhiNi315/lab4.LiUgroupwork/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of lab4.LiUgroupwork is to ...
+The goal of lab4.LiUgroupwork is to provide an R implementation of linear regression using QR decomposition for enhanced numerical stability.
+It includes detailed vignettes with tutorials and comparative examples.
+This package was developed as an assignment for the course 732A94 Advanced R Programming at Linköping University.

 ## Installation